 - Prove success with similar size undertakings

-Making sure that your partner fits within your own business strategy will help prevent any changeover halfway through a Digital Demand Transformation initiative.
+Making sure that your partner fits within your own business strategy will help prevent any changeover halfway through a Demand Marketing Transformation initiative.

 Strategic demand marketing is about generating interest and providing sales opportunities that produce real, bottom-line results.
 Therefore, your partner should evolve your practices beyond campaign-based marketing tactics in favor of an “always-on” state of marketing.
 They must know how to blueprint the holistic buying journey, connect all elements together, and track performance to reach a state of predictability.
 Strategic demand sees buyer interactions and contextually reacts in a way that tactical marketing can’t.
 It’s a state where the buyer can move forward and backwards in their process and the system will be able to keep up.
 A strategic demand partner implements an advanced program to drive perfectly timed, relevant conversations with prospects across multiple engagement channels.